words matter

 AUDIOBOOKS

-Democracy Fresh Government Politics Power Workers
+Culture Democracy Fresh News Politics Power

 My late mother loved the ABC.
 She was a big fan of Philip Adams: and attended the Save Our ABC rallies back in the day.
 I wonder what she would make of the shallow rendition of the national broadcaster today.
 The ABC has lost its way after a decade of Coalition bullying.
 Budgets were slashed and repeated threats were made to the management about apparent bias.
 There was no bias, it was just the journalists and presenters standing up to the government and holding them accountable.